What is the best credit card to use overseas?

 Credit card fees

-To understand how much your card could cost you, consider the following fees when comparing which cards to use outside Australia:
+To understand how much your card could cost you (and how much you could save), consider the following fees when comparing which cards to use outside Australia:

 - Foreign transaction fees.
 When you make a purchase using your card (both overseas and online with international merchants), your Australian dollars are converted to the local currency.
 When this happens, you're usually charged a fee between 2% and 3%.
 If you want to avoid this fee each time you make a transaction overseas, consider a credit card that doesn't charge a foreign currency conversion fee.

 - Annual fees.
 While some travel credit cards offer a $0 annual fee, others with more benefits and features may charge a higher annual fee.
-Make sure that any value you get from using the card and its extra fees helps outweigh the annual fee.
+Make sure that you use these perks to maximise the value of your annual fee.

 - ATM withdrawal fees.
-If you use your credit card to withdraw funds overseas, you will be charged the cash advance interest rate and fee.
+If you use your credit card to withdraw cash overseas, you will be charged the cash advance interest rate and fee.
 Your card may also charge a separate ATM withdrawal fee.
-The local ATM provider may also charge a third-party fee.
 To avoid these charges, use a debit card or prepaid travel card to withdraw cash instead.

 Frequent flyer rewards